OxanaDanilova/OxanaDanilova/README.md

 ### Hi there 👋.
 I'm Oxana.
-- 🌱  I'm currently learning Web Development at Digital Career Institute (December 2021 - February 2023)
+- 🔭 I'm actively seeking a job or internship as a Junior Frontend Developer.

+- 👩‍🎓️ In December 2022 I completed a one-year full-time training, including technologies from the MERN stack.

-- 🔭  I'm always looking for new challenges and self development
+- 🌱 I'm always looking for new challenges and striving for self-development.

 - I speak 🇬🇧️ english,  🇩🇪️ german,  🇷🇺️ russian.